Japanese Air Force One: History

 During the early postwar era, the Japanese government generally used the state-chartered international airline, Japan Airlines (JAL), for official trips overseas.

 The Japanese government began investigating the possibility of purchasing dedicated government transport aircraft during the 1970s.
 Much of the impetus came from problems in using JAL: labor unions were unwilling to put aircrews at risk in missions to evacuate Japanese citizens from overseas, and often objected to transporting members of the Japan Self-Defense Forces overseas for political reasons.
 The privatization of JAL in the mid-1980s hastened the process.

 The Cabinet of Japan decided to purchase two Boeing 747-400 aircraft in 1987 in order to have aircraft with worldwide operating range.
 Another goal of the 36 billion yen purchase was to counterbalance the growing trade deficit between Japan and the US.

 Both aircraft were delivered in the fall of 1991 (though one source has the second delivery as being in April 1992).
 Kiichi Miyazawa was the first prime minister to use the 747 when he visited the US in 1993; the Emperor used the aircraft for the first time later that year.

 German chancellor Gerhard Schröder joined Japanese prime minister Junichiro Koizumi aboard the aircraft in 2002 in order to attend the 2002 FIFA World Cup finals in Yokohama, to which Germany advanced while Schröder was attending a G8 summit in Canada.
-The operation, hastily improvised due to difficulties in flying the German government's Airbus A310 aircraft from Canada to Japan, was called "hitchhiking diplomacy" in the Japanese media.
+The operation, hastily improvised due to difficulties in flying the German government's A310 aircraft from Canada to Japan, was called "hitchhiking diplomacy" in the Japanese media.
 This was the first time a foreign head of government had flown on the aircraft.